 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

-Verify the line was added:
+Verify the line was appended correctly:

 grep swap /etc/fstab